 - Protection of Personal Information Act of 2013

-The above excludes industry specific legislation that may also be applicable to your business and website.
-Certain of these laws not only tell you what terms and conditions and other information need to be disclosed on your website, but also the manner in which reference to your website’s terms and conditions (T&Cs) must be presented and how it should be made available to the user.
+The above excludes industry-specific legislation that may also be applicable to your business and website.
+Certain of these laws not only outline which terms and conditions and other information need to be disclosed on your website, but also the manner in which reference to your website’s terms and conditions (Ts&Cs) must be presented and how it should be made available to the user.

 According to this article by My Office Magazine: ‘‘Whilst many websites in South Africa have had privacy notices in the past, the need for these and what they say has become clearer with the POPI Act.’’

 Company websites need a POPI Policy to:

 - give effect to the constitutional right to privacy in terms of safeguarding personal information when processed (for example: when collecting user data on website forms);